 On Wednesday October 7th and 14th, students in grades 6 to 8 will take the Measured Academic Progress (MAP) assessment.
 The data from the MAP assessment will help schools and teachers measure where your child is starting the year academically.
 The HCPSS intends to also give the assessment in winter and spring to measure how your child’s learning is progressing throughout the year.

 MAP Reading test will be offered on October 7th at 9 AM and 1 PM.
 MAP Math test will be offered on October 14th at 9 AM and 1PM.
-We encourage students to attend the 9 to 11 AM session and should they need additional time, return at 1 PM.
+We are encouraging students to attend the 9 to 11 AM session, as students tend to perform better in the morning.
+Additionally, should they need additional time, as MAP is an untimed test, they can return at 1 PM to finish.
 If your child is unable to attend, makeup testing will be offered during asynchronous learning times.
-Teachers will share Google Meet information and your student’s testing group as we get closer to the Oct 7th date.

 EMMS Assistant Principal and Testing Coordinator